aimms/how-to/Articles/133/133-External-Functions-InputData.rst

 * Open and close a text file, say ``openFileHandle`` and ``closeFileHandle``.
 * Get an integer from a file, say ``getInt``.

-Creating a DLL for external functions:
+Creating a DLL for External Functions
 --------------------------------------

 To declare functions in the DLL as *callable*, you will need the following macro: